Drake's (haberdashers)

 Drake's is a British menswear haberdasher founded in 1977 by Michael Drake.
 Manufacturing in East London, Drake’s produces men’s accessories and shirting, and is predominantly known for its ties.

 History

-Drake’s was founded in 1977 by Michael Drake.
+Drake's was founded in 1977 by three former Aquascutum employees: Michael Drake, Jeremy Hull, and Isabel Dickson.
 The original Drake’s collection was composed of men’s scarves.
 Drake’s went on to produce handmade ties and pocket squares, for which it is now known.

 When Michael Drake retired in 2010, Drake's was acquired and taken over by Michael Hill, Michael Drake’s previous understudy and lead designer, and Mark Cho, co-founder of The Armoury haberdashers in Hong Kong.